tonyhazama/tonihasibuan/README.md

 # tonihasibuan.com
 ## A Personal website and collection of random thought

+This website is personal website containing portofolio and blog

-This websited is created using Next JS and Dato CMS
+This website is created using Next JS and Dato CMS